-Keio was founded in 1858 by Fukuzawa Yukichi, who had studied the Western educational system at Brown University in the United States.
-While Keiō's initial identity was that of a private school of Western studies, it expanded and established its first university faculty in 1890, and became known a leading Japanese university, similar to one of America's Ivy League institutions.
+- Initial identity was that of a private school of Western studies, and eventually became known a leading Japanese university by 1890, similar to one of America's Ivy League institutions

-Keio's main campus is in Mita-cho, Minato-ku, one of the 23 special wards of Tokyo, Japan.
+- Main campus is in Mita-cho, Minato-ku (one of the 23 special wards of Tokyo, Japan)

 Partner university's areas of study